 Sleep better

-Getting 7 to 9 hours of sleep a night has been essential to my journey.
+Sleeping 7 to 9 hours a night has been essential to my journey.
 My mind and body need rest to be at their best.
-A morning routine of journaling, exercise, and healthy eating get my days off to a good start.
+A morning routine of journaling, exercise, and healthy eating gets my days off to a good start.
 My nighttime routine helps, as well.
-Ending the day by turning off my phone, leaving my thoughts in my journals, and focusing on the things I’m grateful for help me clear my mind and get a great night’s sleep.
+Ending the day by turning off my phone, leaving my thoughts in my journals, and focusing on what I’m grateful for helps me clear my mind and get a great night’s sleep.

 Know your limits